czyzby/gdx-lml/README.md

 The one package that kind of goes against what I've just said.
 Yeah.
 - **Comparables**: not as powerful as Guava, but it will save you some magic numbers in conditions.
 - **Exceptions**: utilities for management of exceptions.
-- **Nullables**: utilities for objects that might be null, since Java 6 is missing Objects utility.
+- **Nullables**: utilities for objects that might be null, mostly because Java 6 is missing official `Objects` utility.
 Again, you will probably be better off using optionals, but sometimes we do have to deal with unpleasant external APIs.
-- **Strings**: since Scene2D widgets often make use of custom StringBuilder and might actually expect or return CharSequences from time to time, this class provides static utilities (mostly) for CharSequences.
+- **Strings**: since Scene2D widgets often make use of custom `StringBuilder` class and might actually expect or return `CharSequences` from time to time, this class provides static utility methods consuming (mostly) `CharSequence` instances.
+They are still useful for regular strings, of course.
 - **TimeUtilities**: time conversion methods.
 Might be helpful for LibGDX timers and actions.

 ##Tuples